FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/storage_security.md

 ## 3. Start Key Manager

-Start 'key by referring to the following command-manager`。If 'key' has not been deployed-manager '.
-For details, see Deploy Key Manager in the previous section of this document.
+Start 'key-manager' with the following command。If you have not deployed the 'key-manager', you can first deploy it by referring to the previous section of this document, 'Deploying Key Manager'

 ```shell
 # Parameters: port, superkey